Pryowin/github-pr-reports/README.md

 - `-h, --help`: Show help message and exit
 - `--config`: Path to config file (default: config.yaml)
-- `-v, --verbose`: Show detailed information about PRs with no comments, including their titles and URLs
+- `-v, --verbose`: Show detailed information about PRs with no comments that are marked as "Ready for Review", including their titles and URLs
 - `--min-age`: Minimum age in days for PRs to show in verbose mode.
 Only PRs with no comments that have been open for at least this many days will be shown. (default: 0)

 ### Error Handling